jpenren/latch-plugin-liferay/README.md

 - **One time password**.
 The user will receive a second password in their mobile to validate the access to the portal.

 ##Prerequisites
-- Liferay 6.2 (6.1 in test)
+- Liferay 6.2 (testing 6.1)
 - Latch developer account.
-To configure the plugin do you needs to create an application in Latch developer area to get an account id and secret key.
-In the application configuration also you can configure if the OTP (one time password) is available to your users.
+To configure the plugin do you needs to create an application in Latch developer area to get an application id and secret key.
+Also, in the application configuration page, you can configure if the OTP (one time password) is available.

 ##Installing and configuring Latch plugin
 Soon the first version will be released.